infertech/tensorflow-pi-docker/README.md

 # Tensorflow in Docker for Raspberry

-This image was developed for the raspberry pi but actually it should run normall on any armv7l system.
+This image was developed for the raspberry pi but actually it should run normally on any armv7l system.

 ## Description